lark-parser/lark/docs/grammar.md

 %extend NUMBER: /0x\w+/
 ```

-For both `%extend` and `%override`, there is not requirement for a rule/terminal to come from another file, but that is probably the most common usecase
+For both `%extend` and `%override`, there is not requirement for a rule/terminal to come from another file, but that is probably the most common use-case.